Key Takeaway

 How much does it cost to charge an EV with solar in DC?

 With a properly sized solar system, the marginal cost of EV charging approaches zero — your panels generate the electricity your car consumes, offset through Pepco's net metering.
-The upfront investment is in the solar system itself ($22,000–$32,000 before DC incentives for a combined home + EV system).
+The upfront investment is in the solar system itself ($22,000–$32,000 before DC incentives for a combined home + EV system — see our solar lease vs buy vs PPA breakdown for financing options).

 Can I add an EV charger to an existing solar system?